 Oak Ridge National Laboratory - ORNL is a multiprogram science and technology laboratory managed for the U.S. Department of Energy by UT-Battelle, LLC.
 Scientists and engineers at ORNL conduct basic and applied research and development to create scientific knowledge and technological solutions that strengthen the nation's leadership in key areas of science; increase the availability of clean, abundant energy; restore and protect the environment; and contribute to national security.

+Secret City Scenic Excursion Train - Turn the clock back to yesteryear and return to the heyday of passenger railroading with the Southern Appalachia Railway Museum's Secret City Scenic Excursion Train.
 Trains depart from the Heritage Center (formerly K-25) near Oak Ridge, Tennessee, an historic Department of Energy facility where research and development plunged the United States into the Atomic Age.
 The train winds along Poplar Creek and Highway 327 in the beautiful hills and valleys of East Tennessee.
 Additional route and facility history is available, as are views of a typical trip.

 Each round trip travels approximately 14 miles and lasts about one hour.
 Trains are pulled by 1950's vintage Alco diesel locomotives.
 Seating is in an air-conditioned coach and a dining car, both restored from the 1940's era of passenger railroading.
 An open-air concession car has souvenirs and snacks for sale.